-Please note that additional ergonomic training is now available in video format through Knowledge Link.
-"Making it Fit-Improving Office Comfort", "Out of the Office-Ergonomics For The Mobile Worker" and "Protecting Your Back" can be self-assigned by typing the title into the "Find Learning" box on your Knowledge Link page.
+Please note that safe lifting training is now available in video format through Knowledge Link.
+"Protecting Your Back" can be self-assigned by typing the title into the "Find Learning" box on your Knowledge Link page.

 If you still have questions or if you have been diagnosed with a repetitive stress injury please contact the EHRS ergonomics staff.